Advocates studying human trafficking 'corridor' between N.S., other provinces

 She said most clients don't think of what's happened to them as sexual trafficking, so she tries to educate herself to understand what a client may be telling her.

 Last year, a Statistics Canada analysis found a rising trend in the number of incidents of human trafficking reported by Canadian police services between 2009 and 2016.
 In 2009, fewer than 50 incidents were reported, while in 2016, police reported 340 incidents.

 Statstics Canada cautioned that the apparent increase might not be due to a true rise in the number of incidents, but due to where police chose to concentrate their investigations or to public-awareness campaigns leading to more tips about human trafficking.

 There were 63 incidents reported in Nova Scotia over the 2009-2016 time period, with 58 of them from Halifax.
-Of the provinces and territories, Nova Scotia had the highest rate of incidents at 2.1 per 100,000 people.
+Of the provinces and territories, Nova Scotia had the highest rate of incidents in 2016 at 2.1 per 100,000 people.

 CCEHT recently announced a national hotline for victims or bystanders to report human trafficking and get help.
 The hotline will also collect data.

 The hotline can be reached 24 hours a day at: 1-833-900-1010.